pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 #### Theoretical

-Print equation layout has some traditions that add another layer of problems.
+Besides the fundamental issues outlined above, print equation layout has some traditions that add another layer of problems.

-For example, there is the concept of moveable limits.
-For example the expression
+For example, we go back to the concept of moveable limits.
+The expression

 `\sum_{i=0}^\infty`

-would, at plain view, indicate we get Σ with a subscript of "i=0" and a superscript of ∞.
+would, at plain view, indicate we get `Σ` with a subscript of `i=0` and a superscript of `∞`.

 However, this depends on the mode.
 In inline math mode, TeX will lay this out as described.
 In display math mode, the sub- and superscripts will become under- and overscripts.
 This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.

-From a layout perspective, this automatism wouldn't have to be builtin, but weirdly, MathML builds it in.
-In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on just the necessary parts of layout.
+This automatism wouldn't have to be built into a system from a purely functional/layout point of view; it's authoring convenience.
+Of course, MathML builds it in to be compatible with print equation layout traditions for which it was designed.
+In fact, it adds the (ever growing) operator dictionary to describe various layout rules like this instead of focusing on just the necessary parts of layout.

-This means, we have intentionally ambiguous layout instructions.
+This means, we have intentionally ambiguous layout instructions and that's tricky for heuristics to work - yet another context to check.
+[For once, that's not terribly weird for the web but media and container queries separate this much more cleanly - and they are separate from any semantic interpretation.]

-As a result, heuristics cheat in a non-visual context to make this ambiguity go away.
-Simply say "sum from ... to" - tada, problem solve!
-But of course now you have three new problems: a) what if it isn't a sum?b) what if it is a sum but using a different character for the summation operator?c) what if the authors want to use side- and overscripts to mean different things?
+So what do heuristics with such ambiguous layout?
+They cheat to make this ambiguity go away.
+When voicing, simply say "sum from ... to" - tada, problem solved!
+Of course now you have 3 new problems: a) what if it isn't a sum? b) what if it is a sum but using a different character for the summation operator?c) what if the authors want to use side- and overscripts to mean different things?

 #### Practical

-Given the nature of print products, authors are prone to abuse layout.
+Given the nature of print products, authors are prone to abuse layout instructions.
+In the end, it has to look good, who cares how they got there.

-For example

-Authors frequently make their content work purely visually, placing elements side-by-side, relying on the fixed positions of print layout.
+For example, authors frequently make their content work purely visually, placing elements side-by-side, relying on the fixed positions of print layout.

-They will use tabular layout to split content apart so that it can fit page dimensions (e.g., complex break up across lines), thereby making it impossible to reflow in a dynamic environment and group correctly in anon-visual semantic analysis.
+They will use table layout to split content apart so that it can fit page dimensions (e.g., complex breaks across lines), thereby making it impossible to reflow in a dynamic environment and group correctly in anon-visual semantic analysis.

 Reversely, they will space content out to fill a page, impeding reflow or resizing in dynamic environments.

 They may "accidentally" rely on TeX's defaults, e.g., consecutive display math blocks may align if those blocks are generally centered (rather than explicitly grouped by aligned blocks); yet with different alignment defaults, the alignment may fail unexpectedly.
-(Similarly with multi-line environments or other manual and/or automatic line breaks.)
+Similarly with multi-line environments or other manual and/or automatic line breaks.

+All of this makes it even harder for heuristics.

+I want to stress that these are not bad practices - many of them have long and detailed traditions (e.g., commutative diagrams).
+They are simply print traditions with no consideration for the web, let alone accessibility.

 ### interlude

-On the web (and in many publishing content / production pipelines),abusing HTML markup is frequently favored (i.e., text superscripts, tables, simple vertical alignments) alongside low quality (usually GIF)rendering for inline math and high-quality (usually PNG) for display content.
-Frequently, only the 'problematic' parts are rendered as images leading to poor layout (e.g., tables with some equational content and a text label in lieu of properly labeled equational content).
+On the web (and in many publishing content / production pipelines), abusing HTML markup is frequently favored (i.e., text superscripts, tables, simple vertical alignments) alongside low quality (usually GIF) rendering for inline math and high-quality (usually PNG) for display content.
+Frequently, only the 'problematic' parts are rendered as images leading to poor layout (e.g., tables with some equational content and a text label in lieu of properly labeled equational content, HTML scripts with graphics in either base or script position).
+Accordingly, content providers have a long history of "optimizing" their content for these approaches (e.g., STEM publishers have really terrible XML workflows stripping out as much complex markup as possible).
+That content is in some ways lost forever (because it would be cost prohibitive to re-key it).

 ## Non-visual print equation layout